Ma-Marcinowski/Verificational-Model/README.md

     * Hard criterion - excluded documents containing the same samlpe text as train documents (*ergo* included documents containing only samlpe texts no. 7 and 8 in the case of CVL database) - ??? image pairs (equal number of positive and negative instances).
 IAM test subset is omitted, because during the standard and IAM criterion test already no IAM test documents did contain the same samlpe text as IAM train documents;

-    * Soft criterion - due to the method of empty images thresholding applied in the case of preprocessing v0.5, which is analogous to the method of the soft criterion, soft criterion is ommited.
+    * Soft criterion - image patches which are most probably not empty (based on the usual methods of handwriting, i.e. from left to right and from top to bottom), are hence accepted based on their indexes of 1 and 1 (top-left corner patch of any given image). ??? image pairs.

     * Negative criterion - a subset of combined CVL and IAM databases, containg only negative instances of cross databases image pairs, such that for any given `xy` pair, an x belongs to CVL testset and y to IAM testset - ??? image pairs (an arbitrary number);